hdsu-bioquant/r4sc2024/day1/day1_updated/04-Dimensional_reduction.md

-# Dimensional Reduction
+# 4. Dimensional Reduction

-The size of scRNA-Seq matrices can be huge and for this reason techniques to reduce the dimensionality of this data are used.
-Here, we will use PCA, a very common techniques for dimension reduction and visualization.
+The size of scRNA-seq matrices can be huge and for this reason techniques to reduce the dimensionality of this data are used.
+Here, we will use **Principal component analysis (PCA)**, a very common techniques for dimension reduction and visualization.

 We will run a PCA using the already calculated top 1000 HVGs using the function `RunPCA()`.